 Consumer Reports pick: 2016 Toyota Prius

 If all-out economy is what you desire, Toyota has the car for you.
 Just as Honda is a byword for reliability, Prius is a byword for fuel economy.
 The original hybrid does this best, managing 52 mpg for around $17,000.
 It seems you get what you pay for when it comes to fuel economy.
 Of course, the Prius is also small and has some great cargo space to boot.
 Higher specced Priuses, or Pri-i, depending on your preference, also come with pedestrian detection as a bonus.
-Regardless of your pick, any of these cars would make an excellent city companion.
+Regardless of your pick, any of these cars would make an excellent city companion, but the Prius has our heart.
+It’s great packaging and cargo space make it an excellent car for the city.